 Planning House strive to provide valuable information in order for people to be better informed about the planning process without being bogged down by unnecessary waffle.

 Town Planning is not rocket science, to help you know the basics of town planning, Planning House have prepared 8 eBooklets covering just that, the basics.
 If you want to look further into a particular topic more information can be found online very easily.
-These resources have been prepared as an easy read starting point, free of charge, no email collection before you can download and no sign up to a newsletter – no strings attached!
+These resources have been prepared as an easy read starting point, free of charge, and with no strings attached!
 All you need to do is click the eBooklet and read it, the current series is:

 1 WHAT IS TOWN PLANNING?